Date of Award

 Scholarly Commons Citation

 Lendzioszek, Daniel R., "Modeling of Acoustic Emission Failure Mechanism Data from a Unidirectional Fiberglass/Epoxy Tensile Test Specimen" (2002).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 119.